Website last updated at

 number and header can be outside border).
-The report should have five five sections: Introduction, Objective/Scope, Data and Data Analysis, Discussion, Conclusion.
-If there are too many graphs and tables, they can be placed in an appendix (Supporting Information) of two should be numbered/referenced appropriately.
+The report should have five sections: Introduction, Objective/Scope, Data and Data Analysis, Discussion, Conclusion.
+If there are too many graphs and tables, they can be placed in an appendix (Supporting Information) of three additional pages and should be numbered/referenced appropriately.

-Lab report DUE dates - file format before noon on the following due dates (generally two weeks after the experimental module is completed).
+Lab report DUE dates -

+Reports (hardcopy only) should be submitted before noon on the due dates (generally two weeks after the experimental module is completed).
 See LEARN for more